musnymubarak/E-Commerce-Practicals/README.md

-This repository contains Java implementations of various tasks related to loops, classes, and object-oriented programming concepts.
+This repository contains Java implementations of various tasks related to loops, classes, and E-Commerce concepts using SpringBoots.

 ## Implemented Features